Weimax Wines & Spirits

 FEUDI di SAN GREGORIO

 Their white wines are of a very modern, fresh style.
 I suspect the particular kind of yeast they're using may over-ride the actual varietal character if the grapes.
 I can't really distinguish between the aromas of their Fiano, Falanghina or Greco di Tufo wines.
-They all have similar fragrances.
+They all have similar fragrances and they all smell like tropical fruit, with the aroma of bubble gum.

 I've tasted a range of wines from Feudi from time to time.
 The whites, as mentioned, seem ultramodern and perhaps a touch sweet.
 The reds are nice, though certainly veering towards appealing to New World wine drinkers.